damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

   * Describing the machining/ fabrication of parts if it is necessary (refer to [manufacturing](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/tree/main/Documentation/4.%20Manufacturing/Manufactured%20workpiece#2-manufacturing-instructions-should-include))

- *You can use this template to demonstrate the process of machining/ fabrication and the components.*
+ *You can use this template  on the App diagram to demonstrate the components and the process of machining/ fabrication and .*

- Explain the process of machining/ fabrication: ...

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Describing%20the%20machining_%20fabrication.jpg)